1Shmid/TikTakToeFX/README.md

 ## How to Play

-1. Start the application and select the desired gameRecorder mode: EASY, HARD, or IMPOSSIBLE.
+1. Start the application and select the desired game mode: EASY, HARD, or IMPOSSIBLE.
-2. Make your move by clicking on a cell on the gameRecorder board.
+2. Make your move by clicking on a cell on the game board.
-3. The gameRecorder continues until one of the players wins or a draw is recorded.
+3. The game continues until one of the players wins or a draw is recorded.
-4. To start a new gameRecorder, click the "New Game" button in the gameRecorder results dialog box.
+4. To start a new game, click the "New Game" button in the game results dialog box.

 ## Screenshots